 - a cash value of £600 per year (£50 per month).
-This cash increase ensures that those ratepayers currently paying nothing or very small amounts are brought into paying something, or
+This cash minimum increase ensures that ratepayers who pay nothing or a minimal amount in 2016/17 after small business rate relief pay something.

-Those on the Supporting Small Businesses relief scheme whose 2017 rateable values are £51,000 or more will not be liable to pay the supplement (1.3p) to fund small business rate relief while they are eligible for the Supporting Small Businesses relief scheme.
+While eligible for the SSB relief scheme, those whose 2017 rateable values are £51,000 or more will not be liable to pay the supplement (1.3p) to fund small business rate relief.

-As with all reliefs, the amount of relief awarded under the Supporting Small Businesses relief scheme will be recalculated in the event of a change of circumstances such as a change to the rateable value.
+As with all reliefs, the amount awarded will be recalculated should there be a change of circumstances (such as a change of rateable value).